This is the current edition of the LPO Constitution and Bylaws, as amended by registered Libertarians in 2022 by mail ballot. Download here.

 - The Public Policy Board shall be elected by the LPO membership at large, using the same schedule, voting method, electors, and balloting as for the election of the Board of Directors.

-- The Public Policy Board shall have 11 members, whose terms start and end concurrently with the those of the Board of Directors.
+- The Public Policy Board shall have 11 members, whose terms start and end concurrently with those of the Board of Directors.

 - Vacancies may be filled by appointment by the remainder of the Public Policy Board.